Step 4: Divide Annual Hours Needed by Annual Hours Available Per FTE to Determine FTEs Needed

 Judicial Workload Study for the Superior Court in Yuma County, AZ(page 21)

-The table below shows the complete calculation of the Annual Hours per FTE for the fictional jurisdiction.
+The table below shows the complete calculation of the Annual Hours Per Attorney FTE in Fictional Jurisdiction.

-To calculate the number of attorney FTEs Needed to handle the projected caseload you must divide the Annual Hours Needed by the Annual Hours per FTE
+With the above information, you are now ready to calculate the number of attorney FTEs needed to handle the projected caseload.
+To do this, you must divide the Annual Hours Needed by the Annual Hours Per FTE.